 College affordability is about more than just college prices.
 It is about economic inequality, about income levels for the majority of families and individuals, about the prices of other goods and services, and about personal and societal priorities.
 Again, the changes in the level and distribution of family incomes illustrated in Figure 22A are critical to the story of educational opportunity.
 Similarly, the information about state funding of public higher education reported in Figures 16A, 16B, 17A, and 17B — combined with the details on financial aid included in Trends in Student Aid 2015 — provides insight into what society as a whole is doing and is not doing to share the responsibility for financing postsecondary education.

 In addition to the very different circumstances facing students from different backgrounds and of different ages, there is considerable variation in prices across sectors and across states and regions, as well as among institutions within these categories.
 College students in the United States have a wide variety of educational institutions from which to choose, with many different price tags and with different levels of financial aid.
 One of the issues many students face is how to make sense of all the options and complex pricing structures.

 Interpreting the Data

-Trends in College Pricing 2014 presents detailed pricing data for public two-year and four-year colleges and private nonprofit four-year institutions.
-While we provide an estimate of the average charges at for-profit institutions, because of the relatively small sample of those institutions from which we are able to collect data and the complex pricing structures prevalent in this sector, it is important to interpret that information with caution.
-Fulltime equivalent undergraduate enrollment in the for-profit sector declined by about 24% between fall 2010 and fall 2013 (IPEDS preliminary data), while overall enrollment declined by 5%.
-Still, the experiences of the 1.1 million undergraduates in that sector are an important component of the postsecondary landscape.
+Trends in College Pricing 2015 presents detailed pricing data for public two-year and four-year colleges and private nonprofit four-year institutions.
+Although we provide an estimate of the average charges at for-profit institutions, because of the relatively small sample of those institutions from which we are able to collect data and the complex pricing structures prevalent in this sector, it is important to interpret that information with caution.